 In an ongoing debate about the value of doing tests for sex differences, those in favour claim that if sex differences exist, it is important to know about them.
-However, the null hypothesis (NH) tests that are used for inferring group differences can detect only mean differences and provide no information about how the differences are distributed across groups.
-Theoretical and empirical examples show how NH rejection can occur when only a small proportion of individuals differ from all others, demonstrating that these tests are incapable of supporting inferences to general group differences.
+However, the null hypothesis tests that are used for inferring group differences can detect only mean differences and provide no information about how the differences are distributed across groups.

 Random walks in the

 The simplest null hypothesis for evolutionary time series is that the observed data follow a random walk.
-We examined whether aspects of Sepkoski's compilation of marine generic diversity depart from a random walk by using statistical tests from econometrics.
 Throughout most of the Phanerozoic, the random-walk null hypothesis is not rejected for marine diversity, accumulated origination or accumulated extinction, suggesting that either these variables were correlated with environmental variables that follow a random walk or so many mechanisms were affecting these variables, in different ways, that the resultant trends appear random.
 The only deviation from this pattern involves rejection of the null hypothesis for roughly the last 75 million years for the diversity and accumulated origination time series.

 Rushton's Defenders and Their Hasty Rejection of the Null Hypothesis -

 Rosenthal and Rubin (1985) pointed out that in research on extreme situations (e.g., new

 treatments for terninally ill patients) any noticeable statistical trend in the desirable